augmented-os/augmented-os/docs/architecture/components/business_store_service/interfaces/internal.md

 The Business Store Service might also subscribe to certain events from other services:

-* **Auth Service Events**: e.g., if a tenant is created or deleted in Auth Service, BSS should catch that to provision or deprovision the tenant’s schema:
+* **Auth Service Events**: e.g., if a tenant is created or deleted in Auth Service, BSS should catch that to provision or deprovision the tenant's schema:
   * Topic: `auth.tenant.created` – triggers BSS to call internal provisioning for a new schema (maybe starting with a default or waiting for a schema definition from the tenant).
-  * Topic: `auth.tenant.deleted` – triggers BSS to archive or drop the tenant’s schema (maybe after some grace period or backup).
+  * Topic: `auth.tenant.deleted` – triggers BSS to archive or drop the tenant's schema (maybe after some grace period or backup).
 If not auto-handled, at least alert an admin to handle it.
-* **Validation Service**: Possibly doesn’t push events but responds to requests.
+* **Validation Service**: Possibly doesn't push events but responds to requests.
 However, if it did (like if some scheduled re-validation or an external schema change alert needed to propagate), BSS could subscribe.
 * **Testing Framework Service**: If the testing service wants to signal BSS to load some test data or environment, it could send an event.
 However, likely it would use an API call to BSS directly to load test data.

 ## Service-to-Service API Calls